rhmaxdotorg/pulsechain-validator/README.md

 - Snapshot synced blockchain data and server backups
 - Reset the validator and monitoring setup (in case you need to start over)

-The setup script installs pre-reqs, golang, rust, go-pulse (geth fork) and lighthouse on a fresh, clean Ubuntu OS for getting a PulseChain Mainnet Validator Node setup and running with **Geth (go-pulse)** and **Lighthouse** clients.
+The setup script installs pre-reqs, golang, rust, go-pulse (geth fork) and lighthouse on a fresh, clean **Ubuntu Linux** OS for getting a PulseChain Mainnet Validator Node setup and running with **Geth (go-pulse)** and **Lighthouse** clients.

 Clients are running on the same machine and not in docker containers (such as the method other scripts use).
 There are advantages and disadvantages to containerizing the clients vs running them on the host OS.
-You can also automate deployments with Terraform on AWS, however the scripts are meant to make it pretty easy to spin up and tear down new validator machines once you have the hardware up with access to a fresh install of Ubuntu Linux.
+You can also automate deployments with Terraform on AWS along with many other software packages.
+However, these scripts are meant to make it pretty easy to spin up and tear down new validator machines once you have the hardware up with access to a fresh install of Ubuntu Linux and try to make the process as seamless as possible.

 There are other helper scripts that do various things, check the notes for each one specifically for more info.